American Orthodox Catholic Church: Disintegration

 The only bishop left to the American Orthodox Catholic Church was Sophronios Beshara, who then appealed to Platon for assistance.
 He had also intended to contact Emmanuel Abo-Hatab, but Emmanuel died on May 29, 1933.
-Despite his challenges, Bishop Sophronius embraced his new position as 'President Locum Tenens of the American Holy Synod.'
-Bishop Sophronius hoped to use his new position to mend relations with Metr.
+Despite his challenges, Bishop Sophronios embraced his new position as 'President Locum Tenens of the American Holy Synod.'
+Bishop Sophronios hoped to use his new position to mend relations with Metr.
 Platon and to be viewed as an equal authority within the Eastern Orthodox Church.
+Beshara, alongside Noli, also became of the consecrators for Christopher Contogeorge, who would later serve in the Greek Orthodox Archdiocese of America and as exarch of the Greek Orthodox Church of Alexandria.

 By this point, Platon was focused on the arrival of the representative of the Patriarchate from Russia, Bishop Benjamin Fedchenkov.
 Fedchenkov's purpose in the United States was to investigate the ecclesiastical status of Orthodox America.
 Due to the new church's lack of support, the remaining priests and parishes joined other authorities or became members of the independent sacramental movement; many churches in the ISM self-identified as the American Orthodox Catholic Church.
 Hieromonk Boris and Priest Michael were received back into the authority of Moscow and the ROGCCA.

 Later in 1933, the formal "Removal from Office and Suspencion" of Aftimios was officially done on 7 October 1933 in his capacity as president locum tenens.
-Later Sophronius then wrote a deposition letter on Ignatius Nicholas on 2 November 1933.
-Sophronius still refused to submit to Platon or Benjamin from the Moscow Patriarchate.
-The American Orthodox Catholic Church in its original form remained dormant when Sophronius died in 1934 in Los Angeles.
+Later Sophronios then wrote a deposition letter on Ignatius Nicholas on 2 November 1933.
+Sophronios still refused to submit to Platon or Benjamin from the Moscow Patriarchate.
+The American Orthodox Catholic Church in its original form remained dormant when Sophronios died in 1934 in Los Angeles.
 Serafim Surrency gives the date of his death as 1934, but his gravestone reads 1940.
 He is now buried at the Antiochian Village in Pennsylvania alongside St. Raphael of Brooklyn and Emmanuel Abo-Hatab.

 Succession claims

 A continuation of the church is the jurisdiction trademarked as "The Holy Eastern Orthodox Catholic and Apostolic Church in North America, Inc." This continuation claimed to have been "held in locum tenens due to lack of clergy" and Ofiesh's widow served on the corporate board until 1999.
 The incorporated and trademarked church was recognized by the Secretary of the Commonwealth of Massachusetts for its continued existence in 2009.
+This continuation claimed 9 clergy, 17 churches, and 4,138 members in 2001.

+Another continuation of the church, known as the "American Orthodox Catholic Church (American Patriarchate)", was incorporated in Delaware.
+This continuation claims 277 churches and approximately 3,500 members as of 2025.
+As of 2024, its patriarch—Roger Paul Willingham—consecrated retired U.S. Army lieutenant colonel and chaplain Virgil ("Brett") Travis of Emmaus Cathedral.